-Did you know that there are three different versions of the ASVAB?
+Did you know that there are three versions of the ASVAB?
 Each one has different benefits.
 The following will give you some insight into choosing the ASVAB version that best fits your needs.

 Student ASVAB (SASVAB)